Antgenix1/JCraft/Readme.md

 <h1>JCraft</h1>
-This is a JCraft built with Three.js and React.
+This is JCraft built with Three.js and React.

 <h1>Features</h1>
 Ability to move around the world using the WASD keys.